 When you buy a new washer and dryer, the company you buy it from will often kindly come out and hook everything up for you.
-However, that’s not always the case.
+Unfortunately, that’s not always the case.

 And what if you get a “new to you” washer and dryer from a friend or buy one second-hand?
 In that case, you’ll definitely have to take matters into your own hands.
 With that said, let’s take a closer look at how to install your new washer and dryer, as well as some excellent ideas on how to get rid of the old ones.

 📖 Were you looking for our step-by-step guide to UN-installing your washer and dryer?